BoDonkey/tribal-drum-game/Game Mechanics/Conflict and Quest.md

 -   Main Quests: Restore the central harmony point in each region by:

-    1. Building relationships with each region's haldi spirits
+    1. Building relationships with each region's veridian spirits

     2. Performing seasonal rituals with respective companions